Compressor Station, Pipeline, and Natural Gas

 The State Senate has taken votes to ban natural gas “fracking,” to prohibit the so-called “pipeline tax” that lets companies finance new pipeline projects by charging higher rates to existing customers, and to prohibit the construction of new gas compressor stations on protected public waterfront.
 I have supported all of these policies, and have submitted comments (read the letter) to federal regulators and worked with our federal delegation to gain their support (read the letter) in protecting our communities from pipeline expansion projects.

 I will continue to stand by FRRACS (Fore River Residents Against the Compressor Station) and other members of the community as we push back on the proposed compressor station in the Fore River basin.
-I have joined colleagues at the State House in telling Governor Baker (read the letter) that this project possess too great of risks to the environment and safety of residents in the Fore River Basin.
+I have joined colleagues at the State House in telling Governor Baker that this project possesses too great of risks to the environment and safety of residents in the Fore River Basin.

 Climate Change Preparedness